 Editor’s Note: Give us your lawyers, your accountants, your massage therapists.
 Give use your teachers, your engineers, your real estate agents.

 NextGen MilSpouse is going beyond traditional career tips and tricks for military spouses!
-We are sharing the real stories of working military spouses (just like you!) and their professional success stories on Wednesdays.
+We share the real stories of working military spouses (just like you!) and their professional success stories on every Wednesday.

 Name: Kayla Roof